“How much money do you have saved in the bank? You ONLY have $2,000 to $3,000 saved? That’s NOT money!”

 In his prime and slightly beyond, my Dad was a force to be reckoned with, one which struck fear into me, even in my early 30s.
 I lived with him in New York State’s Capital Region during my postdoctoral fellowship which turned out to be an educational experience on several different levels.
 It was a surreal two and a half years in hindsight that forever changed me.
 Some of the changes were due to external factors while some were due to internal factors.

-Just before leaving Ann Arbor, MI for the Albany area, I picked up Robert Kiyosaki’s “Rich Dad Poor Dad” book and discovered the worlds of financial literacy and wealth building; worlds I didn’t know anything about at that time.
+Just before leaving Ann Arbor, MI for the Albany area, I picked up Robert Kiyosaki’s “Rich Dad Poor Dad” book and discovered the worlds of financial literacy and wealth building, worlds I didn’t know anything about at that time.
 Most of my life I had my eyes set on being an employee.
-Reading about being and an investor and all the concepts associated with it was exciting.
+Reading about being and an investor and all the concepts associated with it was exciting though.
 According to Kiyosaki, there were people becoming wealthy not by slogging off to work everyday and punching a clock, but instead by acquiring financial asset investments.

 In addition to Kiyosaki’s books, I purchased a copy of his game, “Cashflow 101”, the electronic version.
 Unlike the board game version which you have to play with other people, I could sit down at my PC and play every night.
 The goal of the game is to get out of the “Rat Race” and onto the “Fast Track”.
 For those who have never played the game, you must choose a profession.
 The chosen profession comes with a salary, and a certain number of assets and liabilities.
 The cost per child varies with profession as well.

 The game is realistic in that high income professionals like doctors, lawyers and airline pilots make more money than the janitors or the web designers, but they also have greater expenses and usually more student loans in the case of the doctor and lawyer.
 Take a look at my 2018 Father’s Day blog post which has a special significance for my brother, my father and me.
-That post coincidentally involving careers in medicine and law which Dad wanted my brother and me to pursue.
+That post coincidentally involved careers in medicine and law which Dad wanted my brother and me to pursue.
 Going back to the game, individuals playing the game must figure out how to generate enough passive income from their investments to pay all of their bills monthly and annually.
 This allows them to become financially free and moves them onto the Fast Track, and live the life of wealthy business owners and investors.

 On the road to getting out of the Rat Race, in addition to getting the opportunities to participate in stock and real estate deals, participants sometimes also have children, have to purchase doodads (random expenses or luxuries which drain your money), and face unexpected crises like car accidents, all of which can act as financial setbacks.
 This forces players to think about their objectives creatively and still figure out ways to get out of the Rat Race.
 In terms of the game, I’ll stop there.
 It’s an intoxicating game, and it’s one that I highly recommend.
-Suffice it to say for now, that as I played and started learning, I started experiencing a paradigm shift and aspired to do the same things in real life, that I would later find was easier said than done.
+Suffice it to say for now, that as I played and started learning, I started experiencing a paradigm shift and aspired to do the same things in real life, things that I would later find were easier said than done.
 By the way, Dad saw me regularly playing the game and probably thought I was nuts.

 * * *